Anime0t4ku/mister-companion/readme.md

 ## macOS Notes

 MiSTer Companion for macOS is signed with an Apple Developer ID certificate and notarized by Apple.

-The macOS release is currently available for Apple Silicon Macs.

 ---